-Our climate strategy
+Our ambitious climate strategy

 Energy consumption and emissions

-Energy saving projects
+Global energy saving projects

 Danfoss continues the implementation of energy-saving projects at our 27 largest factories worldwide – accounting for 84% of Danfoss’ total energy consumption.
 Half of the energy consumed is used for buildings and the rest is used in production processes.

-These global emissions are estimated at 950,000 tons CO2, which is 3.5 times the emission from Danfoss’ own processes and buildings.
+As a global company, we have a diverse global supply chain.
+Approximately 3,500 suppliers of direct materials supply their products to Danfoss, each contributing to energy consumption and greenhouse gas emissions.
+These global emissions are estimated at 980,000 tons CO2, which is 4 times the emission from Danfoss’ own processes and buildings.
 The biggest sources of emissions are turned or cast metal parts (60%), electronics and electromechanical parts (18%), and plastics (13%).